(Located in Elk Neck State Park, Cecil County, MD – the tallest focal plane of any MD lighthouse –- Home to four women keepers – Revised 02/07/2021)

 1856 Fourth-order Fresnel lens visible for 13 miles installed.

-1925 Fannie May Salter named keeper by President Calvin Coolidge after death of husband, Clarence.
+1925 Fannie May (Mae) Salter (43 years old) named keeper by President Calvin Coolidge after the death of her husband.

 1972 Keepers’ house torn down.
-Original Fresnel lens later stolen.
-Light replaced by plastic lens.
+The original Fresnel lens was later stolen.
+Light replaced by a plastic lens.
 Wooden stairs removed and other measures taken to prevent vandalism.

-1995 Turkey Point Light Station, Inc. established to restore light station to original condition.
+1995 Turkey Point Light Station, Inc. (TPLS) established to restore the light station to its original condition.

 2000 US Coast Guard decommissions light.

-2002 Light reactivated and serves as private aid to navigation.
+2002 Light reactivated on November 30 and serves as a private aid to navigation.

 2006 Ownership of Turkey Point light tower transferred to MD Department of Natural Resources, Elk Neck State Park.
 TPLS signs a renewable 30-year lease as Chief Operations Agent to maintain the lighthouse and is raising funds to rebuild Keeper’s house.